-Copyright Notice© Mark Biegert and Math Encounters, 2015.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Copyright Notice© Mark Biegert and Math Encounters, 2016.
+Publication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Mark Biegert and Math Encounters with appropriate and specific direction to the original content.

 Category Archives: Fiber Optics

 In this post, I will be showing how we model the effect of small amounts of dispersion as a power loss.
 We commonly refer to this power loss at the dispersion power penalty.
 I will also show how the need to limit the power penalty drives a critical laser parameter, the laser spectral width.
 Continue reading

 Lightning is a tough problem.
 All of my personal electronic systems are well grounded and have the best surge protection I can buy.
 Yet I still suffer occasional losses due to lightning – for example, this weekend I replaced a surge-blown power adapter at my cabin in northern Minnesota.
 Intuitively, you would think that fiber optic systems should be better protected against lightning strikes than copper-based systems because glass fiber does not conduct electricity.
 This is not necessarily true.
 Continue reading